-I find this the cheapest way for neck and back pain relief.
-Much cheaper than running of to the chiropractor after every migraine attack.
+I find this the cheapest way for neck and back pain relief and the easiest way to be proactive in my own migraine management role.

 It can help to improve or change your sitting position once and a while and change your sitting posture.
 For this I use a folded towel.
 Fold the towel so it is wide enough for your hips and sit on – lean forward enough - so you can feel your sitting bones making your pelvis tilt forward slightly.

 This slight movement reduces strain on your upper back and neck muscles.
 Making it an easy neck and back pain relief ‘exercise’.

 A foam wedge or a small Pilates disk is also good to sit on to get some movement in your pelvis.
-This is great for those days you spend too long on the computer and accidentally trigger a migraine or headache.
+This is great for those days you spend too long on the computer and risk triggering a migraine or headache.

 Muscles need water too.
 Water and salt actually.
 They both need to be balanced.
 Dr. Mary Psaromatis recommends on her website Muscle Pain Solutions that you stay well hydrated.